Mod Guidelines

 Other rules

-ℹ️ As a TL;DR; the rule of thumb for whether something is allowed on the index is compatability.
+ℹ️ As a TL;DR; the rule of thumb for whether something is allowed on the index is compatibility.
 If the mod is or might be incompatible with other mods that it should be compatible with, that is usually grounds for a rejection.

 A mod found breaking any of these rules will be rejected unconditionally from the index.